 Maternal and newborn health has long been a priority area of concern and activity of the Department of Health.
 In order for gains in women's health to be sustainable, capacity and capability development is the key.
-The Department of Health is proud to present and adapt this manual, The Essential Care Practice Guideline for Pregnancy, Childbirth, Post-partum, and Newborn Care, as part of its continuing commitment to learning and sharing lessons and best practices for developing human and institutional capacity in the field of emergency obstetrics.
+The Department of Health is proud to present and adapt this manual, The Essential Care Practice Guideline for Pregnancy, Childbirth and Newborn Care, as part of its continuing commitment to learning and sharing lessons and best practices for developing human and institutional capacity in the field of emergency obstetrics.

 This is a technical document with a development aim.
 In its technical sense, the manual provides evidence-based recommendations to guide health care professionals in the management of women during pregnancy, childbirth and postpartum, post abortion, and newborns during their first week of life.
 All recommendations are for skilled birth attendants working as a team at the primary level of health care, either at the facility or in the community.
 They apply to all women attending antenatal care, in delivery, postpartum or post abortion care, or who come for emergency care, and to all newborns at birth and during the first week of life.
-But its broader purpose is to develop and enhance the ability of people in the facility and the community in provinces and regions with high maternal mortality in order to identify key challenges and generate effective responses to them.
+But its broader purpose is one of development to enhance the ability of people and the community in regions and provinces with high maternal mortality to identify key challenges and generate effective responses to them.

-The manual offers a way of thinking on decision making, rather than just a set of instructions on how to do it.
+The manual offers a way of thinking on decision making, rather than just a set of instructions and forms on how to do it.
 In both its form and its function, the manual is about building capacity and capability.
 At another level, of course, the manual is about improving the health of women.
 Women are crucial to the social and economic development of their societies, as members of the work force and the backbone of households.
 They are the creators of new life, and the caretakers of daily life.
-Although saving a woman's life has tremendous benefits for her family and her community, it is the horrible and needless deaths of the women themselves that is our call to action.
-The technology to avert maternal deaths has been known for decades, yet it is still unavailable to large numbers of women in developing countries.
+Although saving a woman's life has tremendous benefits for her family and her community, it is the horrible and needless deaths of the women themselves that call for our action.
+The technology to avert maternal deaths has been known for decades, yet it is still unavailable to a large number of women in developing countries.
+Beyond the social and economic benefits, this manual is about saving womens lives.

-The strategies and instruments presented in this manual were developed by the World Health Organization and pilot-tested by the Safe Motherhood Program of the Department of Health in cooperation with JICA, UNICEF, UNFPA, CHD-NCR, CHD-8 and other stakeholders.
-It should be noted that some sections were modified to suit local needs and resources (i.e. Philippine Guidelines on Gestational Diabetes).
-This manual is intended for doctors, nurses and midwives who work as a team at the primary level of health care.
-Since its inception 2 years ago, the manual have embodied many of the concepts currently practiced in obstetrics and gynecology and newborn care at the local setting.
+The strategies and instruments presented in the manual were developed by the World Health Organization and pilot-tested by the Maternal and Child Health Program of the Department of Health in cooperation with various stakeholders.
+Since its inception 2 years ago, the manual has embodied many of the concepts currently practice in obstetrics and gynecology in the local setting.
 In fact, the experience of the Department of Health in the launching and pilot-testing of the manual represents one of the department's great success stories in capacity and capabilty development.